A guide through some of the phrases, jargon and lingo used in timeshare.

 This was the web address of the old timeshare consumer association.
 After the death of Sandy Grey, the site codes were lost and when payments for yearly fees have not met the industry took it over.
 They now refer consumers to the industry associations TATOC and RDO.

 An RDO financed enterprise with a website which imparts 'industry advice' onto consumers.

 A European Parliament order to all nation states within the EU to implement timeshare laws

 This is an enterprise set up by the RDO.
 Its aim is to verify companies which work in the industry.
 The site is maintained by KwikChex Ltd a paid servant of the RDO.
 Many ignore this enterprise and refuse to pay any verification fees as they do not have any mandate.

 Tour (trade phrase)

-The exchange trading value of a Timeshare week used by Exchange Companies to decide what week an owner will be offered in exchange for his own week.
+The exchange trading value of a timeshare week used by exchange companies to decide what week an owner will be offered in exchange for their own week.
 Influenced by the popularity of resort area, quality of the resort, popularity of week and size of accommodation unit.

 Warm Line (trade slang)